 All drivers must attend the Driver’s meeting

-All drivers must possess a valid driver’s license.
+All drivers must 17 years of age or older and possess a valid driver’s license.

 Driver’s must wear long pants and closed toe shoes

 A helmet is required.
-Must be SA2010 or SA2015, open faced helmets are allowed.
+Must be SA2015 or SA2020, only closed faced helmets are allowed.
 All helmets must have a working chin strap and must be used.

 Road Speed is 10 mph in all areas off the track